Picky Cat Probs? Here’s What to Do for a Finicky Eater

 Simple Preference

-OK, OK, there isn′t ALWAYS a mysterious underlying reason that makes a cat a finicky eater.
+OK, OK, there isn′t ALWAYS a mysterious underlying reason for a finicky cat.
 Many cats just have strong preferences.
 Those preferences tend to form young but can also change over time.

 Do cats get tired of the same food day after day?
 Some cats do!
 And who could blame them, right?